lawfulcomputing/RTBF/README.md

 # RTBF
-Faults and Pitfalls in Implementing the Right to be Forgotten -- Supplementary material for the SIGMOD 2026 submission
+Faults and Pitfalls in Implementing the Right to be Forgotten -- Supplementary material for the CACM 2025 submission